 For More Information.
 For general information about the program, please contact Jennie Heinlein, LCSW, Teen and Family Program Manager, at email@example.com or (503) 290-3271.

 DBT for Young Adults

 Our program designed for young adults (18 to 25 years old) recognizes an increased need for independence is sometimes accompanied by a lack of skills to effectively make the transition.
-This 24 week program includes:
+This 12-month program includes:

 - Weekly individual therapy sessions

 - Young adult parent group, which helps parents provide effective support while encouraging mutual use of skills.